Juheon811/Juheon811.github.io/topic.md

 - 80% agreement with at least 2 evaluators
 - 50% agreement with at least 3 evaluators
 - 35% full agreement (all 4 evaluators)
-- **Takeaway**: QualIT provides topic outputs that are much clearer and easier for humans to interpret and classify consistently.
+- QualIT provides topic outputs that are much clearer and easier for humans to interpret and classify consistently.

 #### ✅ BERTopic & LDA
 - LDA: 50% (2 evaluators), 25% (3 evaluators), 20% (all 4)
 - BERTopic: 45%, 25%, 20% respectively
-- **Takeaway**: Both LDA and BERTopic yield lower agreement scores, indicating more ambiguous or inconsistent topic groupings.
+- Both LDA and BERTopic yield lower agreement scores, indicating more ambiguous or inconsistent topic groupings.

-> ✅ **Summary**: Human evaluators found QualIT’s topic outputs significantly easier to interpret, with higher agreement across all levels, supporting the model’s interpretability and clarity.

 ---
 <br><br>